dependents/Dependents/readme.md

 #### Jump to a dependency

 1. Within a JS file, place your cursor over the dependency path you want to go to
-2. Press cmd + option + right (or the key combination you defined) to jump to that file
+2. Press `cmd + option + right` (or the key combination you defined) to jump to that file

-If you defined the mousemap in the Mouse Binding section:
+Or, if you defined the mousemap in the [Mouse Binding](#mouse-binding) section:

-1. hold down CMD + Option and Click on the path of a dependency to jump to that file
+1. hold down `CMD + Option` and click on the path of a dependency to jump to that file